Haryana Orbital Rail Corridor: Civil works

 It will have 23 over-water bridges (25 main bridges over canals and 195 small bridges over culverts), three road flyovers, two road over-bridges, and 153 road under-bridges.

 Aravali tunnel

 Haryana Orbital Railway Aravali Tunnel (HORA Tunnel), Rs1088 cr, 4.69 km long, 25 m high, double-lane railway tunnel (allowing for passage of two trains simultaneously), parallel to the Western Peripheral Expressway through the Aravali mountain range, is the only tunnel on this route.
 Tenders were invited in July 2022 and finalised in December 2022.
 Construction was awarded by HRIDC to RVNL.
 It is scheduled to be completed by 2026.
 Tunnel height is such that it will allow the operation of double-decker trains.

-Construction packages

-Key packages are, north to south: